MuhammadHananAsghar/dataline/README.md

 ## Getting started

-There are multiple ways of setting up DataLine, simplest being using a binary executable.
+There are multiple ways of setting up DMGAI, simplest being using a binary executable.
 This allows you to download a file and run it to get started.

 A more flexible option is using our hosted Docker image.
 This allows you to setup authentication and other features if you need them.

 #### Windows

-Head over to our [releases](https://github.com/RamiAwar/dataline/tags) page, and open the most recent one.
+Head over to our [releases](https://github.com/RamiAwar/DMGAI/tags) page, and open the most recent one.
 There you should find a windows-exe.zip file.
-Download it, unzip it, and run the `DataLine.exe` file.
+Download it, unzip it, and run the `DMGAI.exe` file.

 You might get a `"Windows protected your PC"` message, which is normal (more info -> run anyway).
 Finally, open http://localhost:7377/ in your browser.